hostkitpt/mcp/README.md

 For enhanced security, API keys are property based, therefore must be generated and maintained in the Hostkit App -> Properties -> API key tab of each property.

-A rate limiting is enforced, please check the API documentation for the current limit.
+A rate limiting is enforced, please check the documentation for the current limit.

 WARNING: Be very careful when using AI-generated or “vibe-coded” integrations.
 Hostkit is not responsible for API misuse, incorrect implementations, or unintended actions caused by third-party code.